 nRF9160: GPS sockets and SUPL client library¶

 The GPS sample demonstrates how to retrieve GPS data.
 If Secure User-Plane Location (SUPL) support is enabled, it also shows how to improve the GPS fix accuracy and fix speed with A-GPS data from a SUPL server.
-See SUPL client and SUPL client OS integration library for information on enabling SUPL support for the sample.
+See SUPL client for information on enabling SUPL support for the sample.

 The sample first creates a GNSS socket.
 See BSD library and BSD socket extensions for more information about GNSS sockets.
 Then it reads the GPS data from the socket and parses the received frames to interpret the frame contents.